agalea91/alexgalea.ca-react/README.md

 # [alexgalea.ca](https://alexgalea.ca/)

+Use only YARN for this project, not NPM!

 If project breaks, run `react-static create` and use the `basic` template as a starting point.
 Then run the following to add packages:

 ```